What defines REO properties?

 Master the Colorado Property Certification Exam.
 Use flashcards and multiple-choice questions with hints and explanations to prepare.
 Ensure success in your exam!

-REO properties, or Real Estate Owned properties, are defined as those that are owned by lenders, typically banks, after they have gone through the foreclosure process.
-When a homeowner defaults on their mortgage and the property is foreclosed upon, the lender takes possession of the property.
-If the property does not sell at the foreclosure auction, it becomes part of the lender's portfolio as an REO asset.
+REO properties, or Real Estate Owned properties, are specifically defined as those that have been acquired by lenders, typically banks or mortgage companies, following a foreclosure process.
+When a homeowner defaults on their mortgage payments, the lender will eventually go through foreclosure to take possession of the property.
+After the foreclosure sale, if the property does not sell to a third party, it reverts back to the lender, thereby becoming an REO property.

 Subscribe